 Set up Sticky Keys in Windows

-You can also access Set up Sticky Keys option via All Control Panel Items > Ease of Access Center > Set up Sticky Keys.
+You can also directly access Set up Sticky Keys option via All Control Panel Items > Ease of Access Center > Set up Sticky Keys.

-See this post if Help windows keep opening automatically when you start any program.
-You may have to disable StickyKeys.
+PS: If the Help windows keep opening automatically when you start any program, you may have to disable Sticky Keys.